On this page

 Functions

-APEX path pattern functions perform specific filtering operations on graphs, graph nodes, and ports.
-Functions are not used in the packed character format.
+APEX path pattern functions perform specific filtering operations on graphs, graph nodes, ports, and geometry points.
+Functions are not used for packed character folder structures.

 In the APEX path pattern syntax, functions are preceded by a “%”, and can take in multiple arguments: